genomescale/assessing-mcmc-convergence/README.md

 ![alt text](demo_trace_1.png "demo trace 1 posterior samples.")

-The standard deviation for the log probability was approximately 1.2 for all chains.
+The standard deviation of the log probability was approximately 1.2 for all chains.
 Since the difference in means was roughly 6.5 log units, the log probabilities of chains in the large mode were roughly 5.4 standard deviations separated from chains in the small mode.